wilyanto/analog_clock/README.md

 # Flutter Analog Clock
-An Analog Clock View with swipe gesture detector to adjust the hour hand and minute hand of the clock
+An Analog Clock View with swipe gesture detector to adjust the hour hand and minute hand of the clock using GetX as the State Management

 # Demo
 Here is the preview to adjust the clock's hand